Business (Part-time studies)School of Business Certificate

 1 Year to a Diploma

-The generalist Business certificate program gives you the skills you need to jump into the workforce.
-You also have the option of taking one more year to earn a specialized Business diploma in accountancy, financial services, human resources, insurance, management or marketing.
+The Business certificate program is equivalent to the first year of the diploma program.
+You have the option of taking one more year to earn a specialized Business diploma in accountancy, financial services, human resources, insurance, management or marketing.

 - If you wish to pursue the Business Accountancy specialty diploma, you must take ACCT 125 in order to meet pre-requisites for most second year Accountancy courses